sahilverma0696/Tradecore/LLM_README.md

 This system follows strict architectural patterns.
 Violating these patterns will break the system.
 Follow these rules:

-1. **NEVER** create new event types without updating the event bus imports
+1. **NEVER** create new thread pools without using ThreadManager
+2. **ALWAYS** use ThreadManager for all concurrent operations
+3. **NEVER** create threads directly - use thread pool submission
-2. **ALWAYS** use the EventBus for inter-component communication
+4. **ALWAYS** use the EventBus for inter-component communication
-3. **NEVER** use direct callbacks or handler registration between components
+5. **NEVER** use direct callbacks or handler registration between components
-4. **ALWAYS** inherit from Publisher/Subscriber mixins for event communication
+6. **ALWAYS** inherit from Publisher/Subscriber mixins for event communication
-5. **NEVER** import from the wrong locations - follow the directory structure
+7. **NEVER** import from the wrong locations - follow the directory structure
-6. **ALWAYS** check existing tests before implementing new features
+8. **ALWAYS** check existing tests before implementing new features
-7. **NEVER** modify core architecture without understanding the entire flow
+9. **NEVER** modify core architecture without understanding the entire flow

 ---